 The means of transport to get to the campus of the Faculty of Engineering is tram no. 4, direction "Messe", which runs every 10 minutes.
-The stop at which you have to get off is called "Technische Fakultät" (last stop).
+The stop at which you have to get off is called "Technische Fakultät".

 There is also a local commuter train ("Breisgau S-Bahn") going from Freiburg central station to "Breisach".
 The train typically leaves from Track 5.
 Get off at the stop "Freiburg Messe / Universität" which is either one or two stops after the railway station (3-4 minutes).
 Trains generally run every hour.
+The stop

-The stop "Freiburg Messe / Universität" is directly on campus.
-But due to construction works this this train is not working until November 2019.
+"Freiburg Messe / Universität" is directly on campus.